Student support services

 Healthy living is good for all of us, but when you are busy with your studies it can be easy to forget.
 It’s important to take care of yourself, and ask for help from your college if you need it.

-• The University’s Wellbeing web pages contains a range of advice and guidance.
+• The University’s student support and wellbeing web pages contains a range of advice and guidance.

 • Spiritual support - the Multifaith Chaplaincy team offers friendship and spiritual care to all members of the University - and to people from any faith tradition, or no faith at all.